 We have foreign currency exchange rate exposure on our stockholders' equity as a result of the translation of our subsidiaries in Japan and Taiwan where the local currency is the functional currency.
-To the extent the U.S. dollar strengthens against the Japanese yen and the Taiwanese dollar, the translation of these foreign currency denominated transactions results in reduced sales, operating expenses, assets and liabilities.
+To the extent the U.S. dollar strengthens against the Japanese yen and the Taiwanese dollar, the translation of these foreign currency denominated transactions will result in reduced sales, operating expenses, assets and liabilities.
 Similarly, our sales, operating expenses, assets and liabilities will increase if the U.S. dollar weakens against the Japanese yen and the Taiwanese dollar.
-The effect of foreign exchange rate translation on our Consolidated Balance Sheet for the six months ended June 30, 2008 and 2007, was a net foreign translation gain of \$23.8 million and a loss of \$1.7 million, respectively.
-The gain or loss was recognized as an adjustment to stockholders' equity through other comprehensive income.
+The effect of foreign exchange rate translation on our Consolidated Balance Sheet for the nine months ended September 30, 2008 and 2007 was a net foreign translation gain of \$6.9 million and \$0.6 million, respectively.
+The gain was recognized as an adjustment to stockholders' equity through other comprehensive income.